About this listing

 HALLOWEEN PARADE 10/31 (walk 10 feet! really) The largest Halloween street party in the world happens in West Hollywood, located in the Los Angeles County Region.
 Each year, more than 500,000 people take to the streets of Santa Monica Boulevard to enjoy the craziest, most eccentric costume creations ever.
 The big draws of the evening are the Halloween Costume Contest and crowning of an Honorary “Queen of the Carnaval."
 Visitors can also expect fantastic live entertainment, food vendors, pumpkin-carving contests and children's activities throughout the week previous.
 Admission is free and the event starts at 6 PM and runs until 11 PM.

-Washer and dryer available in the shared foyer.
-(The entryway/laundry area is the only shared space.)
-The back bamboo patio off your dbedroom is just for you (and sometimes my dogs.
+The back bamboo patio off your bedroom is just for you (and sometimes my dogs.
 But I never use your back patio when a guest is here so it's private for you.
-I try to ensure no doggie "gifts" are ever left; beyond that I never go out there.
-You have a totally private patio suite!
+I try to ensure no doggie "gifts" are ever left; beyond that I never go out there.)
+There are no neighbors to look over the wood perimeter fence, so you have a totally private patio suite!

 Local west hollywood shuttle (free) and bigger city buses all have stops steps from the house.
 I also often have coupons for Lyft, Uber & local taxi services.
 Just ask.
 Feel free to borrow my bike and helmet FREE (just make sure you lock it properly while out.)

-****There's a large electric blanket and an extra down comforter available.
+****There's a large electric blanket (ask me) and an extra down comforter available (on your shelf).
 There are premium memory foam pillows on your bed, along with a great memory foam mattress topper.
 There are a couple feather pillows & some polyester ones if you have allergies.
 I keep some on the shelves beside your bed (behind curtain) but have more.

 SAFETY STUFF: There's a stocked first aid kit in your bathroom, a working Fire/Carbon Monoxide Detector in your bedroom.
 The world-renowned Cedar-Sinai Hospital is only a 15 min walk/5 min drive!
 Weho Sheriff's Dept is a 5 min walk.
 Super safe area, despite being in the heart of the city.